-The RSPB’s annual Big Garden Birdwatch will be taking place once again this year from 25th – 27th January and Horatio’s Garden are doing their bit!
+The RSPB’s annual Big Garden Birdwatch took place this year from 25th – 27th January and Horatio’s Garden certainly enjoyed getting involved.

-The birdwatch is the world’s largest wildlife survey, with over half a million people regularly taking part.
-It’s been taking place for the past 40 years, enabling scientists to monitor trends and helping them to understand how wildlife is doing across the UK.
+The Birdwatch is the world’s largest wildlife survey, with over half a million people regularly taking part.
+It’s been taking place for the past 40 years and enables scientists to monitor trends and helps them to understand how wildlife is doing across the UK.